simonquasar/vipb/README.md

 - *IPsum* project for IP reputation data [<https://github.com/stamparm/ipsum/>]
 - *Alexander Klimetschek* & *miu* for menu selectors [<https://unix.stackexchange.com/questions/146570/arrow-key-enter-menu>]
 - Initial development by [simonquasar](https://simonquasar.net/)

-## Note

-> [!CAUTION]
-> This tool is designed for "domestic" server protection.
-Please use responsibly and ensure you know the implications of firewalling / IP blocking in your environment before using this script.

 ---